convisoappsec/conviso-docs/docs/integrations/jira.md

 </div>

 After saving you integration configuration, you may want to review, make changes to it or even remove it from Conviso Platform.
-To do so, at your integration configuration panel, choose the **Edit** icon to review or change it; If you wanto to completely delete it, use the **Trash** icon at its right:
+To do so, at your integration configuration panel, choose the **Edit** icon to review or change it; If you want to completely delete it, use the **Trash** icon at its right:

 <div style={{textAlign: 'center'}}>